intercontinental-academia/intercontinental-academia.github.io/content/testimonials/Wilson.md

 first_name: Alastair
 last_name: Wilson
 picture: "/wilson.jpg"
-title: Professor of Philosophy at University of Birmingham
+title_and_institution: Professor of Philosophy at University of Birmingham
 millesime: "3"

 ---